zhufuyi/sponge_doc/en/microservice-development-mysql.md

 ### 🏷Automatically Adding CRUD API Interfaces

-If you have new MySQL tables that need CRUD API interface code generated, go to the left sidebar **Public** -> **Generate Service CRUD Code**.
-Fill in the `MySQL DSN address`, then click `Fetch Table Names` and select the MySQL tables (you can select multiple).
-Next, fill in the other parameters.
-Once you've filled in the parameters, click the button to `Download Code`, as shown in the image below:
+If you have new MySQL tables and need to generate CRUD API interface code for them, follow these steps:

+1. Click on the left sidebar menu `Public` --> `Generate service CRUD code`.
+2. Select database `mysql`, fill in the `database dsn` and click on `get table names`.
+Select the MySQL tables you want to generate code for (you can select multiple tables).
+3. Fill in the remaining parameters.

+After completing the parameters, click the `Download Code` button to generate the CRUD service code, as shown in the image below:

 ![micro-rpc-service](assets/images/micro-rpc-service.png)

-> [!tip] Equivalent command: **sponge micro service --module-name=user --db-dsn="root:123456@(192.168.3.37:3306)/school" --db-table=cause,teach**.
+> [!tip] Equivalent command: **sponge micro service --module-name=user --db-driver=mysql --db-dsn="root:123456@(192.168.3.37:3306)/school" --db-table=cause,teach**.
 There's an even simpler equivalent command.
 Use the `--out` parameter to specify the user service code directory and directly merge the code into the user service code.
-Example: **sponge micro service --db-dsn="root:123456@(192.168.3.37:3306)/school" --db-table=cause,teach --out=user**
+Example: **sponge micro service --db-driver=mysql --db-dsn="root:123456@(192.168.3.37:3306)/school" --db-table=cause,teach --out=user**

 The generated service CRUD code directory structure is shown below.
 The `internal` and `api/user` directories contain subdirectories `cache`, `dao`, `ecode`, `model`, `service`, and `v1`, each of which contains Go files and test files named after the table names.